Yochien/encounter/README.md

 ## Dependencies
 * Built with Python 3.9.1
 * Recommended to have a "bestiary.txt" file.
 An example bestiary file with its associated formatting is included.
-  * If no bestiary file is found the program load some generic entries.
+  * If no bestiary file is found the program loads some generic entries.